 To be eligible for the graduate program, you must meet the following requirements:

-• graduated within the past 2 years (domestically or internationally) from your first undergraduate nursing degree, midwifery degree, or graduate-entry Master of Nursing or Master of Midwifery.
-That is, between July 2022 to July 2024, or be due to complete your qualification by December 2024.
+• have graduated within the past 2 years (domestically or internationally) from your first undergraduate nursing degree, midwifery degree, or graduate-entry Master of Nursing or Master of Midwifery.
+That is, between July 2023 to June 2025, or be due to complete your qualification by December 2025.

-• at the time of application submission, you haven’t worked as a registered nurse (if applying for a nursing position) or a registered midwife (if applying for a midwifery position), for more than 960 hours* (equivalent to 6 months full time), since completeion of the relevant qualification.
+• at the time of application submission, you have not worked as a registered nurse (if applying for a nursing position) or a registered midwife (if applying for a midwifery position), for more than 960 hours* (equivalent to 6 months full time), since completion of the relevant qualification.

 * If working as a registered nurse in a non-government residential aged care facility, general practice, disability service or other community health organisation, you can work up to 1,976 hours (equivalent to 1 year full time).

-If you applied in the previous recruitment campaign and meet the above criteria, you're still eligible.
+If you applied in the previous recruitment campaign and meet the above criteria, you're still eligible and will need to reapply for consideration.
+Your previous application is only valid for one application period.

 You can find out more about how to apply on the Queensland Health Nursing and Midwifery graduate program website.